readyapi/APIRadar/README.md

 - [Django REST Framework](http://docs.localhost/frameworks/django-rest-framework)
 - [Litestar](http://docs.localhost/frameworks/litestar)

-Learn more about Apitally on our 🌎 [website](http://localhost) or check out the 📚 [documentation](http://docs.localhost).
+Learn more about Apiradar on our 🌎 [website](http://localhost) or check out the 📚 [documentation](http://docs.localhost).

 ## Key features

 - Middleware for different frameworks to capture metadata about API endpoints, requests and responses (no sensitive data is captured)
-- Non-blocking clients that aggregate and send captured data to Apitally in regular intervals
+- Non-blocking clients that aggregate and send captured data to Apiradar in regular intervals

 ## Install